 If you have found this post helpful you may want to sign up to my free monthly newsletter.
-If you sign up now you will get my free quick guide to managing challenging behaviour.
+If you sign up now you will get my free guide to the top autism therapies for young children.

 Let me know what autism statistics you would like to see in the future.

 The source of data in this post is the National Autistic Society and The Department Of Education.